dipinganeshgit/LockedMe/README.md

 - In the import wizard, choose "General" -> "Existing Projects into Workspace" and click "Next."
 - Click on "Browse" to locate the folder where you cloned or downloaded the project.
 - Select the project and click "Finish."

+## Features
+- Welcome screen with and ASCII string in it
+- Home screen with option: File List, File operations and Exit
+- Files listed in ArrayList and in ascending order using Heap Sorting
+- File Operations - Add, Delete, Search
+- Create a new File using custom constructor and add file to arrayList using '.add()' method
+- Delete file using .remove() method
+- Search feature implemented using streams and filter methodologies.

 ## Source Code Files
 The major purpose and functionality of the source code files, the role of each file and its relationship with other files are mentioned below: